exlunaproject/remy/README.md

 # Remy #

 This project started as a simple mod_lua emulator, allowing to run web applications built for mod_lua in alternative environments that allow to run server-side Lua code.
 As such, it is able to support and emulate the mod_lua API, including the request_rec structure and some of its built-in functions.
-Currently it is being refactored to work both as an abstract wrapper to several alternative web server environments and as a mod_lua emulator.

-This is a work in progress, not suitable for production environments yet.
+This is a work in progress, an may not be suitable for production environments yet.
 Remy is already able to run Sailor (https://github.com/Etiene/sailor), a Lua-based MVC framework which originally uses mod_lua in the environments listed below.

 ## Supported Environments #